yangman946/WallPaperChanger/README.md

 ## Contributing

-If you wish to contribute to this project, send a pull request and I will look at it.
+If you wish to contribute to this project, send a pull request, and I will look at it.

 ## To do